Kota Greenfield Airport: Structure

+The airport site is within 10 kilometres of the Chambal Ghariyal wildlife sanctuary and within 60 kilometres of the Mukundara Hills National Park.
+The proposed airport falls in the notified buffer area of Ramgarh Vishdhari Wildlife Sanctuary and will use 466 hectares of forest land.

 According to AAI's project report submitted for forest clearance, the airport is being planned on 1250 acres for Airbus A320 type of aircraft in Phase 1, with a provision for 3200 metre long runway and an apron suitable for three Narrow-body aircraft.
-AAI will construct a terminal building measuring 15000 square metres, with a peak hour capacity of 800 passengers.
+AAI will construct a terminal building measuring 20000 square metres, with a peak hour capacity of 1000 passengers.
 An Air Traffic Control tower and technical building, a car park for 250 vehicles and a public transport zone is also planned as part of Phase 1.

 In Phase 2, the runway will be extended to 3581 metres for operation of Code 4C aircraft along with precision approach CAT-1 lighting for IFR operations.
 Fifteen additional parking stands and a full-length parallel taxiway will also be built as part of Phase 2.

 The land for Greenfield Airport approx. about 440 hectares has been transferred to AAI in November, 2024 by Forest Department of Rajasthan.
 Bid has been invited for Airside development, which runway, apron, taxiways and other works of Rs.467.67 crore on February, 2025 by Airports Authority of India.
-Bid for City side development which includes terminal building, approach road,etc. will also be invited in the month of February, 2025.
+Bid for City side development which includes terminal building, approach road, etc. will also be invited in the month of February, 2025.
 The total project cost is estimated for about Rs.1507 crore.